ndarville/folketingsvalg/README.md

 Source: [ft.dk][ft] and [DST][dst].
 Originally compiled by: [@Straubinger][].

+The data does not include the four North Atlantic seats nor their electoral votes.
+This brings the seat total to **175** instead of the full **179**.

+A majority of **90** is required to form a parliamentary majority.

 |     | Party name (da) | Party Name (en)
 |:----|-----------------|----------------
 | S   | Socialdemokratiet            | The Danish Social Democrats